 In your My Elementor dashboard, click the ellipsis of any Elementor hosted site to access Elementor hosted site details.
 Under Site Lock, slide the toggle button to switch it on or off.

-Note: To fully enable search engines ability to crawl your website you must also navigate to Dashboard > Settings > Reading and uncheck the “Discourage search engines from indexing this site.”
+Note: To fully enable search engines ability to crawl your website you must also navigate to the WordPress Dashboard > Settings > Reading and uncheck the “Discourage search engines from indexing this site.”

 Site Lock is an Elementor Cloud only feature to block traffic at the server level.
 It will display a default Elementor page and prompt users to enter a pin code.
 You cannot customize this page.
 Elementor also offers a Maintenance Mode and Coming Soon feature.
 This allows you to temporarily block visitors to your site by displaying a custom page, while allowing access to editors.
 You may fully customize this page to feature a countdown timer or collect email addresses for early adopters.
 Learn More in this blog post.